wonyx/cloudfeed/docs/post/README.md

 - Using RPC between the Pages and Workers.
 - Try to build RAG Architecture.
+- Improve quality.
+  - I did not implement these error handling, test code, basic features such as add feed URLs, pagination, and does not work with some feed xml, etc.
 <!-- Let us know if your project utilized multiple models per task and/or if your project used three or more task types.
 If so, you may qualify for our additional prize categories!
 If not, please remove this section. -->

 <!-- Team Submissions: Please pick one member to publish the submission and credit teammates by listing their DEV usernames directly in the body of the post. -->